Zero Depreciation Car Insurance

 What is Zero Depreciation in Car Insurance?

-Benefits of Zero Depreciation Add-on in Car Insurance
+What are the Benefits of Zero Depreciation Car Insurance?

-Listed below are the advantages of buying bumper-to-bumper protection with your motor insurance policy:
+Listed below are the advantages of buying bumper-to-bumper protection with your car insurance policy:

 - Minimal Out-of-Pocket Expenses: A zero-dep add on helps reduce your out-of-pocket expenses to almost zero since it does not factor in the depreciation of your vehicle or its parts during claims.